jesseduffield/jesseduffield.github.io/_posts/2022-8-15-TrailingCommas.md

 ## The crux of the matter

 The trailing comma pattern is not some quirk of formatting.
-At it's core, it's about position-dependence.
+At it's core, it's about order-dependence.
 When a given line only has a comma based on its position in some list, then we need to fiddle with commas whenever a new item is added or when the list is reordered.

 Sometimes, things are in specific positions for good reason.
 For example, you wouldn't want to reorder these two lines: